tiiuae/sbomnix/README.md

 #### Generate SBOM Including Buildtime Dependencies
 By default `sbomnix` scans the given target for runtime dependencies.
 You can tell sbomnix to determine the buildtime dependencies using the `--type` argument.
 Acceptable values for `--type` are `runtime, buildtime, both`.
 Below example generates SBOM including buildtime dependencies.
-Notice that determining buildtime dependencies does not require realising (building) the target.
+Notice: as opposed to runtime dependencies, determining the buildtime dependencies does not require building the target.
 ```bash
 $ sbomnix /nix/store/8nbv1drmvh588pwiwsxa47iprzlgwx6j-wget-1.21.3 --meta meta.json --type=buildtime
 ```